kingdave4/My-Portfolio/content/Blog/GameHighlightsBlog.md

 ## Overview

-When I started this project, my goal was simple: I wanted to build something fun, meaningful, and technically challenging.
-As a huge fan of Sport and i play basketball myself, I thought, *what if I could automatically pull NCAA game highlights and do something cool with them?* That curiosity led to the creation of **NCAA Game Highlights – Project #5**, an end-to-end pipeline that grabs game footage, processes it, and stores it—all powered by cloud tools.
+Welcome to my Devops Challenge project #5: NCAA Game Highlights!
+This containerized pipeline fetches NCAA game highlights using RapidAPI, processes the media with AWS MediaConvert, and leverages Terraform to provision the required AWS infrastructure.
+This project gave me more hands-on experience with Docker, AWS services, and Infrastructure as Code (IaC) using Terraform all in one streamlined solution.

 ## What This Project Does

-* **Fetches Game Highlights:** I use a free Sports Highlights API via RapidAPI to pull in the latest NCAA basketball action.
+* **Fetches Game Highlights:** I used a free Sports Highlights API via RapidAPI to pull in the latest NCAA basketball action.
 * **Processes Video Clips:** Videos are downloaded and passed through AWS MediaConvert to get them into a web-friendly format.
 * **Runs in a Docker Container:** Everything is packaged in a Docker container, so it works the same whether I run it on my laptop or in the cloud.
 * **Automates Setup with Terraform:** I didn’t want to manually set up cloud resources every time, so I used Terraform to automate it all—S3 buckets, IAM roles, ECS, and more.